FunkeMunk/bear.js/README.md

 Made for speed and minimalism.
 Our mission is to provide the best performance and finally create the perfect JavaScript framework.

-#Quickstart
+# Quickstart

-    * clone this repo locally
+    * Clone this repo locally
-    * run npm install & npm run build
-    * and you're good to go!
+    * And you're good to go!
-    * go name us proud!
+    * Make us proud!